Skip to main content

 Bolivia: The Cholitas, Prisons and Witches of La Paz

-La Paz, literally translates to mean ‘The Peace’, however, this city is far from peaceful.
+La Paz literally translates to mean ‘The Peace’, however, this city is far from peaceful.

 Bolivia’s most energetic metropolis, it is easy to mistake this for the capital but (fun pub quiz fact) technically, it isn’t.
 Although, compared to the ‘real’ capital of Sucre, it should be.
-The rammed streets filled with the colourful Cholitas, packed with street stalls, and overrun by the 15 seater collectivos delivers a unique insight into the Bolivian culture.
+The rammed streets filled with colourful Cholitas, packed with street stalls, and overrun by the 15 seater collectivos delivers a unique insight into Bolivian culture.

 As most of our readers know, we find it hard to warm to the larger cities, yet despite the high altitude and chilly evenings, La Paz hugged us tight, hugged us close and we genuinely enjoyed its embrace.